SayNext-Bench: Why Do LLMs Struggle with Next-Utterance Anticipation?: Experiments

-We evaluate SayNext-Chat against seven state-of-the-art multimodal LLM baselines, grouped into three categories: (1) frontier large-scale MLLMs, including GPT4o\footnote{\href{https://platform.openai.com/docs/models/gpt-4o}{Model card: gpt-4o}} and Gemini2.5-flash\footnote{\href{https://storage.googleapis.com/deepmind-media/Model-Cards/Gemini-2-5-Flash-Model-Card.pdf}{Model card: Gemini 2.5 Flash}}; (2) open-source MLLMs with comparable parameter scales (7–8B) for fair comparison, including InternVL2-8B~\citep{chen2024internvl}, VideoLLaMA3-7B~\citep{zhang2025videollama}, LLaVA-NeXT-Video-7B~\citep{zhang2024llavanext-video}, and InstructBLIP-7B~\citep{dai2023instructblip}; and (3) task-specialized MLLMs for emotion recognition, represented by Emotion-LLaMA-7B~\mbox{\citep{cheng2024emotion}}.
+We evaluate SayNext-Chat against seven state-of-the-art MLLM baselines, grouped into three categories: (1) frontier large-scale MLLMs, including GPT4o\footnote{\href{https://platform.openai.com/docs/models/gpt-4o}{Model card: gpt-4o}} and Gemini2.5-flash\footnote{\href{https://storage.googleapis.com/deepmind-media/Model-Cards/Gemini-2-5-Flash-Model-Card.pdf}{Model card: Gemini 2.5 Flash}}; (2) open-source MLLMs with comparable parameter scales (7–8B) for fair comparison, including InternVL2-8B~\citep{chen2024internvl}, VideoLLaMA3-7B~\citep{zhang2025videollama}, LLaVA-NeXT-Video-7B~\citep{zhang2024llavanext-video}, and InstructBLIP-7B~\citep{dai2023instructblip}; and (3) task-specialized MLLMs for emotion recognition, represented by Emotion-LLaMA-7B~\mbox{\citep{cheng2024emotion}}.
 All baselines are evaluated under identical prompts with a temperature of 0.7.
+Notably, given the computational cost of LLM-based evaluation (Level 3) and the participant burden of user studies, we restrict these assessments to the primary subject-dependent protocol, where differences across models are most pronounced.
 Implementation details are in Appendix~\ref{ap: experiment detail}.